Dutch adventurer reaches South Pole on tractor

 Frustrated, the former theatre actress spent the next four years back in the Netherlands, writing a book, working as a motivational speaker and desperately trying to get back on a tractor.

 With sponsorship from Massey-Ferguson and other companies, she finally made it.

 Ossevoort travelled alone through Africa, but in Antarctica the tractor needed to creep forward day and night, so French mechanic Nicolas Bachelet shared the driving.

-She now plans to write a children's book and produce a movie of her journey.
+She now plans to write a children’s book and produce the movie of her journey.

 Asked what she is looking forward to most about getting back to civilisation, she replied: “To go back home to my happy ever after and to hug my little daughter.”

 Ossevoort’s daughter, Hannah, has been in the care of her partner, airline pilot Roger Nieuwendyk.